ffatihkaradag/node-restapi/README.md

 - :id > Integer

-this code will delete the tweet you sent( response code 200 )
+this code will delete the tweet you sent.